Embracing Your Career While Navigating Motherhood

 But the truth is simple: you’re not failing.
 The system wasn’t designed to support you.
 It’s a systemic issue, not a personal failing, and recognizing this is the first step towards self-compassion and advocating for change.

-You Don't Need to Apologize for your Career
+You Don't Need to Apologize for Your Career

 We internalize the idea that our professional pursuits are secondary, a hobby rather than a legitimate aspect of our identity.
 This constant need to justify our choices erodes confidence and creates unnecessary stress.